Skip to content ↓

 • Our Assessment Map highlights the range of qualifications available and how these can be compared to one another.

-• A range of summative assessment procedures are used in the Nurture Class to assess progress and attainment.
-For example, pupils may take part in whole school reading or maths assessments, as well as more individualised phonics or high-frequency word assessments.
+• A range of summative assessment procedures are used in the Nurture Resource to assess progress and attainment.
+For example, pupils may access whole-school reading or maths assessments, as well as more individualised phonics or sight-word assessments.

-• Additionally, adults in the Nurture Class are consistently formatively assessing pupils and adapting teaching accordingly so that all pupils are supported and challenged.
+• Additionally, adults in the Nurture Resource are consistently formatively assessing pupils and adapting teaching accordingly so that all pupils are supported and challenged.

 Impact – What difference is the Nurture Class curriculum making on pupils?

-• In the Nurture Class, the vast majority of pupils meet or exceed their expected progress, based on their starting points.
+• In the Nurture Resource, the vast majority of pupils meet or exceed their expected progress, based on their starting points.

 • The spiritual, moral, social and cultural development of pupils is outstanding.

-• Lack of confidence can often be a barrier to learning, and one that we aim to overcome in the Nurture Class by ensuring pupils believe that they can succeed.
+• Lack of confidence can often be a barrier to learning, and one that we aim to overcome in the Nurture Resource by ensuring pupils believe that they can succeed.

-• The Zones of Regulation are used in the Nurture Class to help to develop outstanding behaviour for learning and increase pupils’ ability to self-regulate.
-Additional positive behaviour strategies may be used for individual pupils if appropriate.
+• The Zones of Regulation are used in the Nurture Resource to help to develop outstanding behaviour for learning and increase pupils’ ability to self-regulate.

 * Please see our annual SEF/SIP for further details.